 As the winter solstice approaches, it might help your students to know that the darkest days are nearly behind them.
-Students can explore a variety of Web sites that provide information about the Winter Solstice.
-Included: More than a dozen activities for celebrating the Solstice!
+With these resources provided by Education World, students can explore a variety of Web sites that provide information about the Winter Solstice.

 Observances of the winter solstice have had a unique history.
 For hundreds of years, many people believed that the changing seasons and fluctuating hours of sunlight were controlled by a group of deities known as sun gods.
 The early pagans celebrated the Winter Solstice by honoring those gods with a variety of festivals and rituals designed to curry the gods' favor and ensure the sun's speedy return.
 In the Roman Empire, the Winter Solstice was further recognized by the celebration of the "Birthday of the Sun" on December 25th.